gsantandrea/ShowMyNS/README.md

  * other OVS port: a OVS port that doesn't fall in any of the previous categories.
 For example a not completely deleted patch port, that does not have anymore the type=patch attribute and  remains as garbage.

-If you want to repackage the application (with SBT and Scala installed) type `sbt assembly`, it will create a file named showMy1.jar in the target/scala-2.10  folder.

 Limitations